-If you have concerns about alleged inappropriate behaviour by a staff member towards any child or young person, it is important that you discuss your concerns with the Principal who in turn will consult with the CSBB’s Office for Safeguarding.
+If you have concerns about alleged inappropriate behaviour by a staff member towards any child or young person, it is important that you discuss your concerns with the Principal who in turn will consult with the CSBB’s Safeguarding Office.

 School staff are expected to inform the Principal if they are concerned that a child may be at risk.
 It is the role of the Principal (or delegate) to make the report to the CP Helpline.

-In making a report, the Principal will consider all of the information and seek appropriate advice from the CSBB’s Office for Safeguarding.
+In making a report, the Principal will consider all of the information and seek appropriate advice from the CSBB’s Safeguarding Office.
 Any information about a child at risk is kept confidentially by the Principal.

-In situations where a child is considered to be at risk the school will work with the child and family to assist them as much as possible.
+In situations where a child is considered to be at risk the school will work with the child/young person and family to assist them as much as possible.
 We recognise that a statutory response is not always required and where a family may need extra support, we will assist in making referrals to support the family if needed.